-The super-multiplier mechanism developed in previous sections can be now 'implanted' in a complete stock-flow consistent macroeconomic dynamic model.12 Table 1 and Table 2 display the sectoral balance-sheets and the transactions-flow matrix used to define the macroeconomic identities which assure the accounting coherence of the model.
+The super-multiplier mechanism developed in previous sections can be now 'implanted' in a complete stock-flow consistent macroeconomic dynamic model (e.g. Brochier and Macedo e Silva, 2018).
+Table 1 and Table 2 display the sectoral balance-sheets and the transactions-flow matrix used to define the macroeconomic identities which assure the accounting coherence of the model.
 Six sectors are explicitly considered:

-- a) working-class households (i.e. the recipients of labour incomes and a share of interest payments on bank deposits); - b) capitalist households or rentiers (i.e. the recipients of the remaining interest payments on bank deposits, entrepreneurial profits and other financial incomes); - c) production firms (or non-financial corporations) producing a homogenous good that can be used for both consumption and investment purposes; - d) the financial sector (including commercial banks, financial intermediaries and the central bank); - e) the government sector (including both local and central government); - f) the foreign sector (or rest of the world).
+- i. working-class households (i.e. the recipients of labour incomes and a share of interest payments on bank deposits); - ii. capitalist households or rentiers (i.e. the recipients of the remaining interest payments on bank deposits, entrepreneurial profits and other financial incomes); - iii. production firms (or non-financial corporations) producing a homogenous good that can be used for both consumption and investment purposes; - iv. the financial sector (including commercial banks, financial intermediaries and the central bank); - v. the government sector (including both local and central government); - vi. the foreign sector (or rest of the world).